iOS 17 Supported Devices: Will Your iPhone Get It?

-iOS 17 will debut in 2023.
+iOS 17 will debut to the public in September 2023.
 But what will the iOS 17 supported devices be?

 Whenever Apple releases a new operating system, people wonder what its supported devices will be.